Historic Site of Anti-Mongolian Struggle: Structure

 The outer earthen wall was historically recorded as being 6 km long, however modern research has measured it at 3.87 km.
 The outer walls follow the slope between the rivers in a somewhat oval shape.
+The diameter from the southeast to northwest is about 1450 m, while the southwest to northeast axis is only 660 m.
 It is thought that there were four outer gates.
+The walls were accessed from the interior side via ramps.
 The outer wall structure can reach up to 10 m wide and 3 m tall.
 It is thought to have a stone base built on excavated bedrock, covered with layers of rammed earth.

-This process seems similar to the one used at Ganghwaseong, although adjusted for the local topography.
-For example, adaptations seem to have been made to accommodate different flooding risks due to Hangpaduri being built on a hillside rather than on a mountain ridge.
-A semi-circular wall, also earthen, extending from the northern outer wall protected two water sources, the ongseong (옹성) spring and the gushi (구시) spring.
+The construction process and techniques seems similar to the one used at Ganghwasanseong Fortress, although adjusted for the local topography.
+Some techniques, such as filling a gap between two rows of stones with rubble, appear to be the same as techniques used at Ganghwasanseong.
+Other commonalities between the sites include the positioning of timber within the walls and the addition of an interior waterway.
+Adaptations include those made to accommodate different flooding risks, due to Hangpaduri being built on a hillside rather than on a mountain ridge.
+If the coastal Hwanhaejangseong is counted as a third surrounding wall for the Hangpaduri complex, the overall Triple wall structure imitates the Kaesong city walls.

+The inner fortress was built near two springs.
+A semi-circular wall, also earthen, extending from the northern outer wall protected these water sources, known as the ongseong (옹성) spring and the gushi (구시) spring.
 The first was reportedly used only by the generals, while the second was used by the rest of the army.